nebari-dev/nebari/docs/source/installation/usage.md

 If employing an infrastructure-as-code approach, this is where you would make the desired infrastructure changes including adding users, changing Dask worker instance type and much more.
 Once you're happy with your changes you would redeploy those changes using GitHub Actions.
 For more details on the `qhub-config.yaml` please see [Configuration](configuration.md)

+The proceeding command will generate the `qhub-config.yaml` config file with an infrastructure deployed on `aws`, named `projectname`, where the domain will be `qhub.dev`.
+The deployment will use `github-actions` as the continuous integration (CI) provider, automatically provisioned and authenticated by `auth0`, initialized on GitHub under the URL `github.com/quansight/projectname`.

+If employing an infrastructure-as-code approach, this is where you would make the desired infrastructure changes including adding environments, changing Dask worker instance type and much more.
+Once you're happy with your changes you would redeploy those changes using GitHub Actions.
+For more details on the `qhub-config.yaml` please see [Configuration](configuration.md)

-##### Project naming convention
+##### Project Naming Convention
-In order to successfully deploy QHub, please follow some project naming conventions.
-For starters, make sure your project name is compatible with the specifics of your chosen cloud provider.
+In order to successfully deploy QHub, there are some project naming conventions which need to be followed.
+For starters, make sure your project name is compatible with the specifics of your chosen Cloud provider.
 In addition, QHub `projectname` should also obey to the following format requirements:
 > + letters from A to Z (upper and lower case) and numbers;
 > + Special characters are **NOT** allowed;